Quality of Life Issues: Cancer Treatment in the Companion Animal

 Objective vs. Subjective

-Your veterinarian should provide perspective and be objective and well-informed about cancer, it's treatment, and how it is likely to affect your pet.
+Your veterinarian should provide perspective and be objective and well-informed about cancer, its treatment, and how it is likely to affect your pet.
 On the other hand, assessing quality of life is very subjective.
 You know your pet the best.
 The veterinary staff sees your pet for perhaps a few hours a week in a hospital setting, while you and your family are with your pet at home on a daily basis.
 Assessing quality of life should be subjective, and based on your own experience and beliefs.
 You know your pet--and what makes them happy--best.

 Cancer treatment usually involves side effects, which can affect a pet's quality of life.
-The degree of side effects that are tolerable depend on the goal and expected outcome of treatment.
+The degree of side effects that are tolerable depends on the goal and expected outcome of treatment.
 If our hope is for a cure or control of cancer (which in veterinary medicine usually means one year or longer), then we may be willing to tolerate treatment side effects with a higher risk, severity, and duration.
 Several days or weeks of decreased quality seems reasonable in exchange for many months of good quality of life.

 However, if we believe the cancer is incurable or impossible to control, then our goals become those of palliation, which is an attempt to maintain or improve quality of life without attempting to prolong it.
 Palliative care focuses on supportive measures such as controlling pain and infection and providing adequate nutrition.
 Every owner and veterinarian will have their own opinion as to what constitutes acceptable and unacceptable risks and side effects.
 It is important to thoroughly discuss these concerns with your veterinarian so that together you can work towards a common goal.